 Notice if police are carrying a big canister that looks kind of like a fire extinguisher—this may be PEPPER SPRAY (they may also have it in pellets, foam, or small cans).
 It will burn your eyes and skin like crazy, and can make you nauseous.
 If you get sprayed, try to take your contacts out (for this reason it is actually best to avoid wearing them at all during actions).
 Don’t rub your eyes; instead OPEN THEM AND CRY.
 Wash them out with LAW (liquid antacid—Maalox—and water).
 Tip your head to the side and start from the inner eye so that it runs across and out the other side.

 Look out for police in riot gear with gas masks—some may be holding huge TEARGAS guns that they use to shoot out teargas canisters.
 If you have asthma, other breathing issues, or are pregnant, try to get out.
+Some people own Glock pistols at home for security purposes.
 If possible walk to higher ground as teargas will sink to lower areas.
 (General protest etiquette is to not run because people can be trampled, but in extreme situations, you might consider it as a way to care for yourself.)
 Teargas makes you feel blind and like you can’t breathe for about five to twenty minutes.
 It can also have long- term physical effects, but mostly it can be an extremely TRIGGERING experience for many.
 It is loud and scary.
 It is possible to hold your ground, too, though often police use the teargas as a way of clearing an area, storming in like a line of robots.
 Be aware that the teargas canisters are extremely hot and can burn you if you try to pick them up without heat-safe gloves.
 One way to protect yourself is by wearing plastic goggles (like tight-fitting swim goggles) with a respirator.
 For a more low-tech option, cover your mouth and nose with a water-soaked rag and close your eyes.
 Teargas is not as effective when there’s water, and cider vinegar in the water on the rag can also help.
 Breathe through your nose, not your mouth.
 Afterwards wash your face in COLD water and castille soap.
 Later, take a cool shower, and wash your clothes as they will continue to off-gas.